Board of Trustees

 Geoff Wagg (Head of School)

-He started his career teaching history at St. Paul’s School in Concord, New Hampshire.
+Geoff started his career teaching history at St. Paul’s School in Concord, New Hampshire.
 Early in his career, Geoff focused on helping schools find appropriate ways to integrate emerging technologies into their programs.
 He served for many years on the National Association of Independent School’s 21st Century Curriculum/Technology Task Force.
 More recently, Geoff has turned his attention to faculty professional growth and evaluation.
 He helped launch the Folio Collaborative, conducted research on the topic during his Klingenstein Head of School Fellowship in 2016, and has spoken at regional and national conferences.
-Geoff sits on the boards of the Association of Independent Schools in New England and the Independent Schools Association of Northern New England.
+Geoff is active in regional and national associations.
+He is a board member for the Association of Independent Schools of New England and the Head’s Network.
 He and his wife, Alice Starr Wagg, have three children, Henry ’22, Emily ’20, and Nick ’18.